Yliu566/blog_posts/_posts/2022-06-02-conda-env-setup.md

 toc: true
 layout: post
 description: This page tells you what is a conda environment and how to build or remove specific conda environment.
-categories: [ubuntu]
+categories: [cheatsheet]
 title: use anaconda to setup an environment
 ---

 ## What is the conda environment?

-conda environment is useful because you can build your own environment without conflict with other packages.
+conda environment is useful because you can build your own environment without meeting the situation some packages indepencies are conflict with those of another.

+First of all, you need to install Anaconda or Miniconda. please refer to [this link](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html#install-linux-silent), download the installer and install Anaconda or Miniconda.

 ## conda commands